 Worried About Summer Pests?
 Here’s How To Provide First Aid For Bites And Stings

 In Victoria, the warmer months cause an influx in animal and insect bites and stings.
-An increase of encounters with pesky animals and insects such as snakes, spiders, ticks, leeches, bees and wasps is one of the few inconveniences of the season but it doesn’t need to put a dampener on an otherwise sun shiny day if you know how to provide First Aid for bites and stings.
+An increase of encounters with pesky animals and insects such as snakes, spiders, ticks, bees and wasps is one of the few inconveniences of the season but it doesn’t need to put a dampener on an otherwise sunny day if you know how to provide First Aid for bites and stings.

 What Happens If You Suffer From A Bite Or Sting